 14. INSULATOR LOCATION TEST

 To determine the location of buried insulator, hook the CS-10 to the structure and a temporary ground to increase the structure polarization and switch to the interrupted mode as in the short location test above.
-Then take half-cell readings until there is dramatically reduced on/off switching.
+Then take Pipe to Soil readings until there is dramatically reduced on/off switching.
 This will indicate that the location is beyond an insulator.
 Pinpoint location can be completed with an Audio Frequency Locator such as Tinker & Rasor’s Models PD or Mark V Ranger.

 15. CASING TEST

-Connect the CS-10so that it will depolarize the casing to a temporary ground.
-Take initial half-cell readings of the pipe and the casing, apply a small amount of current (approx. 30 mA) and take another set of half-cell readings.
-If the pipe and casing are both less negative, there is probably a some what low resistance path between them.
+Connect the CS-10 so that it will depolarize the casing to a temporary ground.
+Take initial Pipe to Soil readings of the pipe and the casing, apply a small amount of current (approx. 30 mA) and take another set of Pipe to Soil readings.
+If the pipe and casing are both less negative, there is probably a somewhat low resistance path between them.
 However, if the pipe is slightly more negative and the casing less negative, there may be no short.
-Apply a larger amount of current (approx. 100 mA) and take another set of half-cell readings.
+Apply a larger amount of current (approx. 100 mA) and take another set of Pipe to Soil readings.
 If the pipe and casing are still less negative, a low resistant path is still indicated.
 If the pipe and casing keep the same reading as each other, the path has low resistance.
-If the pipe is still a little more negative and the casing less negative, any sort is of very high resistance.
+If the pipe is still a little more negative and the casing less negative, any short is of very high resistance.
 Additional current steps will help determine if there is a high resistance (electrolyte) connection between the pipe and the casing rather than a short.

 16. TESTING INSULATION JOINTS WITH A COMPASS